oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * type `/$defs/branches_t`: If any `prod:Branch` instance has the type `Realm` or `Resource`, the CVRF CSAF converter replaces those with the category `product_name`.
-  In addition, the converter outputs a warning that that those types do not exist in CSAF and have been replaced with the category `product_name`.
+  In addition, the converter outputs a warning that those types do not exist in CSAF and have been replaced with the category `product_name`.
 * type `/$defs/version_t`: If any element doesn't match the semantic versioning, replace the all elements of type `/$defs/version_t` with the corresponding integer version.
   For that, CVRF CSAF converter sorts the items of `/document/tracking/revision_history` by `number` ascending according to the rules of CVRF.